codecrypto-academy/pfm-web2.5-jun25/README.md

 ## 🚀 Quick Start (Workspace)

-This is now a **multi-project workspace** with independent components:
+This is a **multi-project monorepo** with independent, but integrated, components:

 ```bash
 # Install all dependencies for all projects